GabrielCalin/PlotKing/README.md

+**The code in this repository is proudly and entirely written using AI**

 # BookKing - AI Story Builder

-BookKing is an interactive AI-powered application that helps writers generate, validate, and refine novel outlines.
+BookKing is an interactive AI-powered application that helps writers generate, validate, and refine novels.
 The application takes a short plot description and transforms it into a complete book using local LLM deployments.

 ![alt text](images/image.png)